flatironinstitute/nemos-workshop-feb-2024/README.md

 1. Create a directory at `~/public_binder/nemos` (the last directory will be the name of the environment).
-2. Create a `data/` folder within that directory.
-2. Create a `.public_binder` file with the following contents (this is a yaml file):
+2. Create a `.public_binder` file with the following contents (note that this is a yaml file):
    ```
    gpu: true
    mem_guarantee: 20G